perryyo/deploydjango.com/source/postgresql.rst

 As you can see, we've now got 3 environment variables defined.
 One for each our our databases, and one extra variable, ``DATABASE_URL``.
-The ``DATABASE_URL`` variable is a special variable, in that its only purpose is to provide a standardized 'default' database for your applications.
+The ``DATABASE_URL`` variable is a special variable, in that its only purpose is to provide a standardized 'default' database for your application.

 At the moment, it looks like our shared database (``SHARED_DATABASE_URL``) is set as the default database (``DATABASE_URL``).
 If we wanted to set our larger